thomasokken/free42/windows/README.txt

 Free42 is a complete re-implementation of the HP-42S scientific programmable RPN calculator, which was made from 1988 until 1995 by Hewlett-Packard.
 Free42 is a complete rewrite and contains no HP code whatsoever.
-At this time, the author supports versions that run on Pocket PC, Microsoft Windows, PalmOS, Unix, and Mac OS X (application and Dashboard widget).
+At this time, the author supports versions that run on Android, iOS, Microsoft Windows, MacOS (application and Dashboard widget), and Linux.

 Installing Free42: